heremaps/flatdata/README.md

 ### Generating a module

-Flatdata relies on a generator that takes a `.flatdata` file as an input and generates a module for one of the supported languages.
+Flatdata relies on a generator that takes a flatdata schema file as an input and generates a module for one of the supported languages.

 The following languages are supported: